flowroute/flowroute-sdk-v3-dot-net/README.md

 \

-##### Example Response {#exampleresponse}
+##### Example Response

-On success, the HTTP status code in the response header is 200 OK and the response body contains an array of area code objects in JSON format.
+On success, the HTTP status code in the response header is `200 OK` and the response body contains an array of area code objects in JSON format.

     {
       "data": [